 Enhanced DBS Certificate Appeals Solicitor

-If you have received a DBS certificate and you wish to dispute the information on the certificate then please get in touch.
+If you have received a DBS certificate and you wish to dispute the information on the certificate, then please get in touch.

-We have extensive experience of appealing DBS certificates and making representations for the removal of information.
-Often the police and DBS take a “catch all” approach to disclosure on certificates that can produce unfair results.
+We have extensive experience of appealing DBS Certificates and making representations for the removal of information.
+Often the police and DBS take a “catch all” approach to disclosure on certificates, that can produce unfair results.

-We understand the significant impact an allegation can have and we work hard to ensure unfair information is removed from our clients’ Enhanced DBS certificates.
+We understand the significant impact an allegation can have, and we work hard to ensure unfair information is removed from our clients’ Enhanced DBS certificates.

 Please get in touch to discuss your DBS case today.